WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Facts/Sharks/Sharks.md

 Did You Know That the Galapagos shark is often the most abundant shark around oceanic islands?

-Did You Know That the blotched catshark exhibits fluorescence, with spots that glow [[Fantasy/DM Notes/Realities/Copper 9/Mechanics/Oil Colour/Yellow/yellow\|yellow]] under blue light?
+Did You Know That the blotched catshark exhibits fluorescence, with spots that glow yellow under blue light?

 Did You Know That the grey reef shark is the first shark species known to perform a threat display to warn off divers who are too close?